PASS Engagement

 Even today, the PASS staff meets after the concert for an after-show party with a raffle.
 The proceeds from this will also go to the charity.

-Artists of previous Late Year Benefit concerts were Candy Dulfer, Roger Hodgson (Supertramp), Inga Rumpf, Dieter Hildebrand & Roger Willemsen, Anke Engelke, Klaus Doldinger & Passport, Helen Schneider, Curtis Stigers, Ute Lemper, Max Mutzke, Culcha Candela, Tom Gaebel, Milow, Joy Denalane and many more.
+Artists of previous Late Year Benefits were Candy Dulfer, Roger Hodgson (Supertramp), Inga Rumpf, Dieter Hildebrand & Roger Willemsen, Anke Engelke, Klaus Doldinger & Passport, Helen Schneider, Curtis Stigers, Ute Lemper, Max Mutzke, Culcha Candela, Tom Gaebel, Milow, the Takeover Ensemble, Joy Denalane, Stefanie Heinzmann and many more.

 Our education project in Lilongwe, Malawi